sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/hardware-installation.md

 To install the SidecarTridge TOS 256KB Decoder V2.0, follow the same steps as described above for the V1.0 version and also:

 1. Disconnect the cable from the motherboard to the Blitter patch and connect it to the SidecarTridge TOS 256KB Decoder V2.0 `WIRE` pad as shown in the following image below.
-2. Solder the Blitter Patch specific pins BGACK, CLK, and RESET to the Motorola 68000 CPU.
+2. Solder the Blitter Patch specific pins `BGACK`, `CLK`, and `RESET` to the Motorola 68000 CPU.
 These pins are easy to identify because they have white silkscreen on the board.

 ![256KB Decoder V2.0 to Mega ST CPU](/sidecartridge-tos-256kb-decoder/assets/images/256KB-DECODER-MEGAST-BLITTER-V2.png)